sam2527ub/vectorial_api_code/PARALLEL_SEARCH_PREVIEW_API_DOCUMENTATION.md

 - Natural language search queries
 - Automatic profile matching with reasoning
 - No polling required - results stream as they're found
-- **Fixed parameters for consistency**: Uses "core" model and returns up to 10 matches
+- **Fixed parameters for consistency**: Uses "core" model and returns up to 5 matches
-- **Automatic profile enrichment**: Each LinkedIn URL is automatically scraped using Apify to fetch full profile information
+- **Automatic profile enrichment**: Only matched LinkedIn URLs are automatically scraped using Apify to fetch full profile information (unmatched profiles are not enriched)
 - **Parallel processing**: Profile scraping happens in parallel for all URLs, providing real-time updates

 **Base URL**: `https://audience-workflow.vercel.app`